Makerspace Policies & Guidelines

 • Use of the Makerspace is generally free.
 Use of some equipment and materials, however, may be subject to a fee.

-• Makers may be asked to pay for damages they incur to makerspace/ equipment or property.
+• Users may be asked to pay for damages they incur to makerspace/ equipment or property.

 Violation of makerspace policies may result in suspension or termination of privileges.